List of commandants of Berlin Sectors

-This article lists the military commanders of divided Berlin between 1945 and 1994.
+This article lists the military commandants of divided Berlin between 1945 and 1994.
 Following the end of World War II in Europe, the Allies divided Berlin into distinct, occupied sectors, each had its own military governor, often referred to as commandant.
 This practice ended officially with the German reunification in 1990, but the several military commanders were in place until as late as 1994, when the respective occupying/protective forces were withdrawn, according to the Treaty on the Final Settlement with Respect to Germany.